algoafrofutures/algoafrofutures.github.io/content/apply/index.md

 4. Please describe your practice (up to 200 words) *Are there any concepts, themes or questions that run throughout your work?
 We are looking for early-career artists so don't expect this to be crystal clear!*

-5.Please share links that describe your music/creative practice *If passwords are required please share those*
+5. Please share links that describe your music/creative practice *If passwords are required please share those*

 6. Do you consider yourself to be Black, which we describe as being Black African, Caribbean, Afro-Latinx and African-American heritage, including those of mixed-Black heritage who identify as such?